This chapter describes all of those Fileshare features which enable you to safeguard the integrity of your database:

 Before using transaction processing you are strongly advised to do the following to ensure the highest level of integrity for your data:

 Record locks are implicitly obtained on every record that is updated in a transaction.
 If a transaction is temporarily suspended, for example, if your program requests input and the user is not responding, record locks can remain in the file for a considerable length of time.
 If another Fileshare Client tries to access the locked records, and a specified length of time has passed, the Fileshare Server aborts (rolls back) the transaction.
 When this happens, the transaction is said to be timed out by the Fileshare Server.
-See the section Automatic Record Lock Timeout for further information.
+For more information, see Automatic Record Lock Timeout below.

 Note: By keeping the number of updates performed in a transaction to a minimum, the number of record locks obtained is also kept to a minimum.
 This reduces the number of record locking conflicts between Fileshare Clients sharing the data, and increases the speed of any subsequent COMMIT or ROLLBACK operations.

 In a multi-user environment where files are being shared, programs use record locks to control concurrent access to individual records.
 In addition, Fileshare automatically obtains a record lock on any record that it updates within a transaction.
 The larger the number of record locks being held, however, the less concurrent access to data is possible.
 It is beneficial, therefore, for any one program to keep the number of record locks that it holds at any one time to a minimum.

 If a Fileshare Client obtains a lock on a record (either explicitly or because it updated the record within a transaction) and a second Fileshare Client tries to read the locked record, the Fileshare Server checks to see how long it is since the Fileshare Client holding the record lock last contacted the Fileshare Server.
 If this period is greater than the timeout period, then: